anantrohmetra/Portfolio/Theremin/Software/Tutorial/Tutorial.md

 ![Terminal SSH](Images/image4.png)

+NOTE: If you are not able to SSH into the pi run the below commands

+This command will list available wifi devices

+sudo nmcli device wifi list

+See which wifi your computer is connected to and SSH again

+sudo nmcli device wifi connect "SSID_NAME" password "YOUR_PASSWORD"

 Now is a good time to solder the PCM5122 audio board onto the raspberry pi.
 You can reference the pin diagrams in the hardware section to make the right connections.
 There is also a picture of how the boards look once soldered.
 Once this is done place the heat sink on the raspberry pi 0 side which is exposed.
-Apply the heat sink as shown in the image heatsink placement.
+Apply the heat sink as shown in the image Raspberry-pi-Heat-Sink.
 This will absorb the heat from the Raspberry pi.

 After this you can connect the Time of Flight sensors to the ESP 32 Dev Module.
-Please refer to the diagram in the hardware section to make the connections.
+Please refer to the ESP32->Sensors-circuit-diagram image in the hardware section and make the connections.

 Make the following connections from the ESP32 to the sensors: